 All affidavits going before the court in Jersey must be sworn.
-In April 2020, an order was made to permit this to be done remotely where not possible in person.
+In April 2020, a Direction was issued which permitted this to be done remotely where it would not be possible to do so in person without creating a risk to health.
+As at October 2021, there has been no express repeal of this Direction and remote swearing is still relatively commonplace where deponents are overseas.